x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/create-a-holiday-schedule.md

 ---

-# Create a holiday schedule
+# Create a holiday schedule in Exchange Online

 You can define the dates and times your organization will be closed for holidays and other occasions.
 Between the start dates and the end dates you specify, callers who reach the Unified Messaging (UM) auto attendant will hear a holiday greeting you specify when you configure the holiday schedule.
 After the caller hears the holiday greeting you've specified, the non-business hours greeting and menu prompts will be played for the caller.